MSDS-6311/Big-Data-Analytics/README.md

 The course will focus on mastering key concepts while building programming skills to work with Big Data tools.
 All programming assignments will be in Python.

-Companion Programming Reference.
-Deitels, "Python for Programmers" (2019) -- programming reference
+Companion Programming Reference to refresh Python (helpful but not required):  Deitel, "Python for Programmers" (2019) -- programming reference

 Slack organization: https://big-data-ust.slack.com

 Meeting time: Wednesday 5.30 - 8.15 pm

-Office Hourse: Tuesday 5.30 - 6.30 pm
+Office Hours: Tuesday 5.30 - 6.30 pm

 ## Grading
 10 Assignments/mini projects ~10% each